Head of Conservation - Sam Oakes

 The Bukit Lawang charitable Trust is a grass roots conservation education charity that is small enough to not be lost under bureaucracy and tedium and yet still large enough to make a huge impact on the local community and wider environment.
 It is my belief that the Trust has a unique and incredible opportunity to effect real and lasting positive change, not only on the local community of Bukit Lawang, but on the endangered Lueser eco-system, and in doing so preserve our planet.
 Conservation is not an occupation of a few but the responsibility of all of us.
 I look forward to working with you to protect our planet, its the only one we've got.

-Head of Education and Manager - Rosie Plummer
+Head of Education - Rosie Plummer

 I’m always happiest when I’m helping others!
-Before coming to the Trust, I was volunteering at a refugee centre, teaching English to wide range of different people from all over the world.
+Before coming to the Trust, I was volunteering at a refugee centre, teaching English to people from all over the world.
 While many of my students were beginners at English, one day I had a new student who was trying to pass an English exam, so she could work as a vet in the UK.
 She had failed this exam 7 times and yet her English seemed as good as mine!
 She was asking me so many questions about grammar, that I, as a native speaker, had never even considered.
 She made me realise that I needed to up my game, for her, and for others like her, so I undertook a TEFL qualification to become a more capable teacher.

 I have spent time volunteering in UK primary schools and working at various summer camps and social schemes with children of all ages.
-Before coming to Sumatra, I had most recently worked as a residential Youth Worker for the National Citizen Service, helping teenagers to bond as a group and gain confidence in themselves.
+Before coming to Sumatra, I was a residential Youth Worker for the National Citizen Service, helping teenagers to bond as a group and gain confidence in themselves.
 This job was often challenging and unpredictable, but incredibly rewarding!
 What I loved most about this job was encouraging teenagers to give back to their local communities, which in turn changed their perception of not only their local area, but also of themselves.
 I worked with groups in food banks, arranged fun days, re-modelled local outdoor areas and took kids who had never left their city canoeing!
 Within this role, safeguarding was of course crucial, and I aim to ensure that every child here at the Trust is cared for and kept from harm.